sdslabs/recommends/README.md

 ### How to add a new topic?

-Open a issue and we will add it in
+Open an issue and we will add it in

 ### How to add a new resource under a new topic?

-Open a PR that adds it as a normal markdown bullet-point
+Open a PR and add it as a bullet-point.

 ```md
 ## Previously Existing Topic
 * my new resource